adcomsolutions/pampy-servicenow/README.md

 | _.tail    | TAIL         | The REST alias for TAIL has been removed                                         |

 #### Removed API components
-For the sake of simplicity, some undocumented & redundant exports have been stripped
+For the sake of simplicity, some undocumented & redundant exports have been stripped.

 | Removed    | Notes                                                |
 |------------|------------------------------------------------------|